 High winds are a troublesome element that Mother Nature can throw at parade-goers or organizers.
 Winds have led to a few accidents in the years 1993, 1997, and 2005.
 It seems they don’t mix well with lampposts and balloons.
 Sonic the Hedgehog, the Cat in the Hat, and the M&M’s balloons have caused injuries after crashing into lights along the parade route.
 It’s a good thing that new rules were implemented to ensure everyone’s safety.

 A Look at the Floats in the Macy’s Thanksgiving Day Parade

 It’s true that the balloons and Broadway performers are a major attraction.
 However, many Americans tune in to catch a glimpse of the floats (and the performers that ride on top of them).
 Just like balloons, new floats are rapidly introduced to the parade each year.
 A whopping ten floats made their debut appearances in 2015.

 Musicians, actors, and actresses often grace these floats.
 Surprisingly, males are much more likely to ride atop a float than females, 1.6 times more likely to be exact.

-One of the most highly anticipated aspects of the parade is the last float where Santa Claus makes an appearance.
+One of the most highly anticipated aspects of the Macy’s Thanksgiving Day Parade is the last float where Santa Claus makes an appearance.
 That sparkle in his eye is enough to make all kids immediately start counting down the days until he makes his yearly delivery of presents to their homes.
 Maybe, if they haven’t done a lot of shouting and pouting, these Christmas-loving children will find some of the most popular gifts under their Christmas tree this year.